 Number of the module Name of the module Responsible university lecturer FOMT 2.2 Planning at Project and Landscape Scales Prof. Dr. J. Pretzsch Contents and goals of qualification Contents : Methods to analyse problems and strengths, to identify objectives; methods and tools for project and program planning, the implementation of which and monitoring as well as impact assessments in developing and emerging countries, including the project environment, stakeholders, project economy and efficiency, learning and innovations, as well as methods of forestry extension.
 Elaboration in work groups of planning documents for a forestry or agroforestry project.
 Methodical principles of integrated land use planning and management at the level of landscapes in regard to specific interests, requirements and activities of the sectors and stakeholder groups.
 Goals of qualification : The students are qualified for independently planning of projects, for controlling the implementation and evaluation.
 They are aware of influence factors for human behaviour and learning and are able to develop extension strategies as well as to support processes within an intercultural context.
-They develop qualifications and understand and analyze interactions in the sectors with respect to synergies and competition.
+They develop qualifications for teamwork, communication, presentation and moderation and can understand and analyze interactions in the sectors with respect to synergies and competition.
 They are familiar with methods of multi-sectoral land use planning as well as with disciplinary and interdisciplinary concepts for sustainable land use management.
 Forms of teaching and learning The module comprises: 3.0 hrs/wk Lecture 2.0 hrs/wk Exercise 1.5 hr/wk Project elaboration Independent studies Preconditions for participation Knowledge of forest policies and development policy, managerial economics and management organization (Bachelor level).
 Applicability The module is compulsory in the study unit Tropical Forestry and Management of the Master Course Tropical Forestry .
 Preconditions for allocation of credits The credits are obtained, when the module examination has been passed.
 The module examination consists of a project paper (2 weeks) and a written test (90 minutes).
-Credits and marks Eight credits can be obtained in the module.
-The module mark results from the average of the marks weighted as follows: Project paper (33%) and written test (67%).
+Credits and grades Eight credits can be obtained in the module.
+The module grade results from the average of the grades weighted as follows: Project paper (33%) and written test (67%).
 Frequency of the module The module is offered in each winter semester.
 Effort The effort comprises 240 working hours.
 Length of the module The module extends over one semester.
 Literature accompanying the study Knowledge in the fields of forest sciences.
 Literature: Dalal-Clayton, B.; Dent, D.; Dubois, O. (2003) Rural planning in developing countries - supporting natural resource management and sustainable livelihoods.
 Earthscan, London.
 Dusseldorp, D. B. W. M. v.
 (1990) Planned development via projects.
 Its necessity, limitations and possible improvements.
 In: Sociologia

-F a c c c c c c c c c c c c c c c c c c Ruralis Vol. XXX, No.3-4, 337-352 FAO (1995): Planning for sustainable use of land resources: Towards a new approach.
-FAO Land and Water Bulletin 2 Rome.
-Gittinger, J. P. (1982) Economic analysis of agricultural projects.
-The John Hopkins University Press.
-Baltimore & London.
-McGhee, P.; McAliney, P. (2007) Painless project management / a step-by-step guide for planning, executing, and managing projects.
-Wiley.
+Ruralis Vol. XXX, No.3-4, 337-352 FAO (1995): Planning for sustainable use of a new approach.
+FAO Land and Water Bullet Gittinger, J. P. (1982) Economic analysis of John Hopkins University Press.
+Baltimore & McGhee, P.; McAliney, P. (2007) Painless step-by-step guide for planning, executing, Wiley.
 Hoboken.
-Darr, D. et al. (2013) Extension services for rural development.
-In: Pretzsch, J. et al. (ed) Forests and rural development.
-Springer, Heidelberg.
-Hoffmann, V. et al. (eds.)
-(2009) Handbook rural extension 1: Basic issues and concepts.
+Darr, D. et al. (2013) Extension services fo Pretzsch, J. et al. (ed.)
+Forests and rural Heidelberg.
+Hoffmann, V. et al. (eds.) extension 1: Basic issues and concep Weikersheim.
+Rogers, E. M. (2003) Diffusion of innovations Press, New York. in 2 Rome. agricultural projects.
+The ondon. project management / a and managing projects. r rural development.
+In: development.
+Springer, (2009) Handbook rural ots.
 3rd ed.
-Margraf, Weikersheim.
-Rogers, E. M. (2003) Diffusion of innovations.
-5th edition, Free Press, New York. -- ---
+Margraf, --- --